Nicky Lopez Player Props: Royals vs. Rays

-Nicky Lopez -- with an on-base percentage of .273 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Kansas City Royals against the Tampa Bay Rays, with Yonny Chirinos on the mound, on June 24 at 4:10 PM ET.
+Nicky Lopez -- batting .179 with a triple and four walks in his past 10 games -- will be in action for the Kansas City Royals against the Tampa Bay Rays, with Tyler Glasnow on the mound, on June 25 at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Rays.
+He had a one-hit performance in his most recent game (1-for-3) against the Rays.

 Nicky Lopez Game Info & Props vs. the Rays